palakela/CODENAME/README.md

 # convert it to a Pandas DataFrame
 df = pd.DataFrame.from_dict(res['results'])

-# check for NA and keep only the first occurency
+# check for NA
 df.dropna(inplace=True)
-# check for duplicates (only at index level) and remove them
+# check for duplicates (only at index level) and keep only the first occurency
 df.drop_duplicates(inplace=True)

 # rename columns to future managing